 There are an abundance of vaccines available that are not routinely necessary.
 “Core” vaccines are recommended for most pets, and “non-core” vaccines are reserved for pets with unique needs.
 Together we will decide on a vaccination schedule that best suits your puppy.

 Heartworm is a parasite that your puppy can get from mosquito bites.
 All puppies should be started on heartworm preventative during initial vet visits.
 These medications prevent heartworm disease as well as the common intestinal parasites roundworms and hookworms.
-It is recommended to test your dog for heartworm disease every year with your annual visit, a recommendation that is supported by the American Heartworm Society.
+We recommend testing your dog for heartworm disease every year with your annual visit, a recommendation that is supported by the American Heartworm Society.